U.S. PIRG Education Fund Consumer Watchdog team

 Hand sanitizer can be a great help to parents.
 It doesn’t replace hand washing, but it’s useful in times of need — when a child is at school or in a car.
-While hand sanitizer can be beneficial in those situations, parents need to be aware of the danger of alcohol poisoning in children who are exposed to hand sanitizer, especially if they swallow it.
+While hand sanitizer can be beneficial, adults need to be aware of the danger of alcohol poisoning in children who are exposed to hand sanitizer, especially if they swallow it.

 While a child may not suffer alcohol poisoning if they lick their hands after using it, any amount swallowed or ingested is hazardous.
 In any person, alcohol poisoning can be harmful, but for children there is an increased likelihood of severe and even fatal consequences.
 Alcohol affects the central nervous system and lowers blood sugar.
 Children generally can’t handle this crash in blood sugar as well as adults can, which increases the risk of death when children have alcohol poisoning.

-Here are some tips on how to avoid hand sanitizer ingestion in your family and best safety practices when using hand sanitizer:
+Here are some tips on how to avoid hand sanitizer poisoning:

 Be vigilant when young children have access to hand sanitizer.
 With young children who don’t understand the dangers of swallowing hand sanitizer, keep it out of reach and watch closely when they are using it.

 Don’t buy sanitizer that might tempt a child to drink it.
 The FDA just this month recalled a brand packaged in containers that looked like water bottles.
 These pose a risk of accidental ingestion.

 Explain the dangers of hand sanitizer ingestion to children.
 It is important to educate children on the dangers of swallowing products that are not meant to be swallowed, especially if a child will bring this product to a place where adult supervision may not be constant — this could be at school or an extracurricular activity.

 If there are older siblings in the home, remind them to watch over younger children when they use hand sanitizer and to move it out of reach.